Kelechi-Okorie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-file 10-add.c - adds two integers and returns the result File 11-print_to_98.c - prints from provided number to 98 File 101-natural.c - computes and prints sum of all multiples of 3 or 5 below 1024 (excluded)
+file 10-add.c - adds two integers and returns the result File 11-print_to_98.c - prints from provided number to 98 File 101-natural.c - computes and prints sum of all multiples of 3 or 5 below 1024 (excluded) File 102-fibonacci.c - computes first 50 fibonacci sequence, starting from 1 and 2
+File 103-fibonacci.c - computes sum of fibonacci numbers whose values are even and less than 4,000,000